longlostsoul/EvoYellow/README.md

 + Legend Dogs roam after special randomized Fearow encounter, Mew roams after enough badges as a very rare encounter.
 + Munchlax and Mantyke babymons can be gotten from daycare if you leave a parent mon there.
 + More moves, like Crunch.
 Custom coding has been added for Sketch, Hidden Power and Mirror Move.
 + Some moves have been tweaked; Wrap no longer traps you forever, nor do you get stuck raging.
+Roar can switch trainer parties out now (if a little terribly, as it displays the wrong text 'trainer switched mons' for enemies).
 + More types, Dark, Steel, Fairy
 + Slightly different TMs, to reflect the new types.
 + Different kinds of shinies, get Pink, Blue, Black, Orange/red